 Life at the Hostel

-Though the Airfield Hostel was not exactly luxury accommodation by modern standards, most of the memories are positive; the welcoming attitude of local residents, the joy of being with so many young people, the help given by the government officials and the wonderful feeling of ‘freedom to make your own decisions and to go anywhere you want’.
+Though the Marsworth Polish Hostel only consisted of ex-army huts for servicemen, most of the memories are positive; the welcoming attitude of local residents, the joy of being with so many young people, the help given by the government officials and the wonderful feeling of ‘freedom to make your own decisions and to go anywhere you want’.
 Fond memories include trips to the Cinema, watching football matches and long walks to the local villages at weekends.
 It had to be weekend because soon most people found work in local companies; one feature of this post war period was that there were plenty of jobs around.

 Bronislava remembers that there were lots of weddings in those early years and it was not long before she was the one to be married.
 Her husband was Michal, a true war hero, who had managed to escape from Poland to France and joined the resistance movement before serving in the Polish Army, fighting the Nazis in Italy and being decorated for valour.
 The British government showed their gratitude to Polish soldiers by bringing them to live in the UK because it was still not safe to return to Soviet occupied Poland.
 The new bride and her war hero were married in 1951 and their first child Krysia was born the following year.